NCBI-Codeathons/OMOPOmics/README.md

 We have evaluated our infrastructure using example queries and analyses of patient ATAC-seq data sets from individuals with cutaneous T-cell lymphoma, healthy individuals with T-cell activation, or control patients (Qu et.al., 2015 [DOI](https://doi.org/10.1016/j.cels.2015.06.003.)).
 We manually downloaded and extracted data from GSE60682 in the GEO database.

-We show how to implement standardization of experimental data:
+We show how to implement standardization of experimental data, to form a database, and to reproducibly query the data and run downstream analysis:

 ![](docs/imgs/OMOPOmics_use_flowchart.png)

-From this standardized format, the researcher can reproducibly query the data and run downstream analysis.

 We give an example below.

-## Implementation
+## Example Implementation

 1. Download and install requirements